Many business professionals fall into two categories: data junkies and empathizers.

 Slack’s messaging system is a testament to the power of good UI/UX design.
 The company has not only mastered the basics of building a functional, usable, and comfortable product, but also infused delight and meaning to create a loyal base of diehard fans.
 This dedication to UX catapulted Slack from a startup to a $8 billion+ giant in just a few years.

-UX Rings reflects Slack’s design success.
+UX Rings reflects Slack’s success.
 The product scores high in almost every segment and has completed 4 out of 5 UX Rings.
-As with any product, there’s always room for improvement, but Slack has achieved more UX success in just a few years than most products experience in their whole lifetime.
+As with any product, there’s always room for improvement, but Slack has achieved more UX success in just a few years than most products have in their whole lifetime.

 Take UX Rings for a Spin

 The full UX Rings system is now in beta at UXrings.com.
 It begins with a simple UX survey that you can use to start tracking customer satisfaction and gathering feedback in less than three minutes.
-As your users’ responses come in, the UX Rings dashboard will measure the quality of your product’s current user experience and provide a Product Success Report with suggestions for improvements.
+As your users’ responses come in, the UX Rings dashboard will measure the quality of your current user experience and provide a Success Report with suggestions for improvements.
 (For a preview of the survey or to take it yourself from your users’ perspective, visit quiz.design.org.)